openhab/openhab-addons/bundles/org.openhab.binding.dwdpollenflug/README.md

 # DWDPollenflug Binding

-The "Deutsche Wetterdienst" reports on a daily base the current pollen count index for Germany and a forecast for tomorrow and day after tomorrow.
+The "Deutsche Wetterdienst" (DWD) reports the current pollen count index for Germany on a daily base and a forecast for tomorrow and the day after tomorrow.
 This binding allows you to retrieve this data for your region or partregion.
 You can find a map of the data here:

 https://isabel.dwd.de/DE/leistungen/gefahrenindizespollen/gefahrenindexpollen.html